Goldbergs

-A. Goldberg and Sons plc, which traded as Goldbergs, was a Scottish retail company which, prior to its demise in 1990, had grown from a single Glasgow store in 1908 to a chain of over 100 outlets.

-At the Edinburgh store there was a cafe on the top floor with a roof garden.
+A. Goldberg and Sons Ltd, which traded as Goldbergs, was a Scottish retail company which, prior to its demise in 1990, had grown from a single Glasgow store in 1908 to a chain of over 100 outlets.
+It was noted for its early introduction of an electronic point of sale (EPoS) system and its own in - house credit card.
+Its avant-garde Edinburgh store was noted for innovative features including a cafe on the top floor with a roof garden, escalators, a nursery and aviary.

 History

-A. Goldberg & Sons was founded in 1908 by Bill Goldberg, a Jewish immigrant from Eastern Europe.
-After starting business on the South Side of Glasgow he moved to premises in Candleriggs in the 1920s.
+A. Goldberg & Sons was founded in 1908 by Abraham Goldberg, a Jewish immigrant from Eastern Europe who had arrived in Glasgow via Dublin where he had married and where his first son was born.
+After starting a business on the South Side of Glasgow buying bales of cloth and making them up into goods for sale to wholesalers he moved to premises in Candleriggs in the 1920s.

 Abraham Goldberg was chairman from 1908 to 1934, when he handed power to his two sons, Ephraim and Michael.
-Together they brought the company to the stock market and saw the development of the business from one department store in Glasgow to the building, by in-house contractors, of the Edinburgh department store, and the beginnings of a small chain in central Scotland.
-From 1970 to 1974 stores were opened in Falkirk, Ayr, Paisley, Kirkcaldy, Motherwell, Dundee, Kilmarnock, Airdrie, Dunfermline, East Kilbride and Greenock, with an average salesfloor space of 7500 sqft.
+Together they brought the company to the stock market and saw the development of the business from one department store in Glasgow to the building, by in-house contractors, of the Edinburgh department store in Tollcross.
+The building, which opened in 1963, was ahead of its time, with escalators and automatic doors and a facade featuring huge glass windows and copper statues.
+The store featured elaborate window displays, a rooftop restaurant with roof garden and views towards Edinburgh castle, a nursery, funfair and aviary filled with exotic birds to entertain children.
+The store was initially closed on Saturdays and open on Sundays in accordance with the observance of the Jewish Sabbath, however this changed after Abraham Goldberg's death.
+The store's ownership was no barrier to the mounting of impressive Christmas window displays, widely admired and remembered by the local population.

+From 1970 to 1974 a chain of stores were opened in Falkirk, Ayr, Paisley, Kirkcaldy, Motherwell, Dundee, Kilmarnock, Airdrie, Dunfermline, East Kilbride and Greenock, with an average salesfloor space of 7500 sqft.
 These sold a range of family fashions, household goods and electrical items.

 From 1974 onwards Mark Goldberg, grandson of Abraham, took the position of chairman.
 At that time Goldbergs was the only Scottish public company with a woman director.
 Goldbergs was a quoted company from 1938 and always had a member of the Goldberg family at its head.
 By the mid-1980s it was one of only three Scottish-based retailers still quoted on the Stock Exchange.